-It's pretty early to start thinking about the Samsung Galaxy Z Fold 3.
-After all, the Galaxy Z Fold 2, which debuted in September, still has that new foldable phone aroma.
+The Samsung Galaxy Z Fold 3 could arrive soon, even if its predecessor still feels new.
 But try telling the people who circulate phone rumors that we're a long time away from seeing the successor to Samsung's impressive — and pricey — foldable device.
 All you're likely to hear in reply is more Galaxy Z Fold 3 rumors.

 So yes, the first hints of what to expect from the follow-up to the Galaxy Z Fold 2 are starting to percolate, even if we're a little less than a year away from finally clapping eyes on this anticipated phone.
 The good news for Samsung: because it so swiftly corrected the flaws that marked the original Galaxy Fold with its foldable sequel, the Galaxy Z Fold 3 will likely focus on enhancing what's already there rather than overhauling the device.